Research into treating bowel cancer

 There is a trial using a new PET scan technique, to see how well chemotherapy is working for people with bowel cancer that has spread to the liver.
 The new PET scans are compared with standard PET scans, as well as CT or ultrasound scans.

 You can find more chemotherapy trials for bowel cancer on our clinical trials database.
-Go to the advanced trials search and choose 'bowel' from the dropdown menu of cancer types and 'chemotherapy' from the list of treatment types.
 If you want to see all the trials, tick the boxes for closed trials and trial results.

 There is a lot of research into radiotherapy for bowel cancer.
 There are trials looking at